 Louis’ head remained staring out the window, as it had been the entire drive.
 He nodded.
 “I’ve never had a beer.
 That is correct.”

-I laughed at a thought of it.
+I laughed at the thought of it.
 “Well, we’re about to change that tonight, my friend!”
 I gave the steering wheel a little drum roll, to see if I could get a smile out of him.
 But no. Louis just kept watching the sound barriers whiz by.
 In another attempt to draw him into conversation, I turned on the radio.

 “Shit, yeah,” I said.
 “Tonight’s going to be a good night.
 Have some brews, have some laughs…shit!
 We might even get you laid!…That would be another first for you, right?
 Or did you meet a nice fella up in the pen?”

 Louis head slowly turned in my direction and looked me dead in the eyes.
 It spooked me a little and I put my eyes back on the road.
 “I’m sorry, man.”
 I said.
 “That wasn’t cool.”

 His head turned back to the window.
 “No,” he said.
 “I’ve never been with a girl.”